venkrrish/PETPROJECTS/README.md

 # Fun_Projects
 Some random stuff of ML ,Cv,Ai
- This Repo contains all the stuff i had done till now alongside learning .... 😉
+ This Repo contains all the stuff i had done till now.